 The County of Marin's yearly budgets for the fiscal years 2000 through 2017 are available below.

 The Proposed Budget represents the County's proposed spending plan for the coming fiscal year as well as a work plan based on countywide priorities.
 It also serves as a tool to inform the community about County government.
 The Proposed Budget includes detailed information about County services and the County's finances and provides an overall statistical profile of Marin County.
-Summary information about each department's most important goals and initiatives is also included in the Proposed Budget as well as in their performance plan.
-The Budget-in-Brief provides a high level overview of the Proposed Budget.
-The Capital Improvement Program identifies the County's short-term and long-term capital needs.
+Summary information about each department's most important goals and initiatives is also included in the Proposed Budget as well as in their performance plans.
+The Budget-in-Brief provides a high level overview of the Proposed Budget and the Capital Improvement Program identifies the County's short-term and long-term capital needs.
 Finally, the Department of Finance compiles the Final Budget (including Special Districts), and produces the Comprehensive Annual Financial Report (CAFR).

 The FY 2015-16 Budget and Performance Plan Workshop was held in April 2015.
 For more information, please see the Board letter summary and the departmental performance plans for FY 2014-16.
 This public workshop plays an important role in the County’s budget development process.